UW-Hydro/VIC/README.txt

         Files affected:
         vicNl_def.h

+Modified to read lake nodal variables for each of the active nodes.
+(JCA)

+        Files affected:
+        read_initial_model_state.c
 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r1 to VIC 4.1.0 beta r2 *****
 --------------------------------------------------------------------------------